neuroinformatics-unit/photon-mosaic/README.md

 # photon-mosaic

 **photon-mosaic** is a package in development for the automated analysis of multi-photon calcium imaging datasets.
-It provides a toolbox of commonly used processing and analysis methods, allowing users to create their own processing pipelines.
+It is meant to run a parallel analysis of multiple datasets with suite2p with standardized configuration files in the cluster.

 ## Installation